Gulf of Mexico naming controversy: Background

+Presidential declaration

 On January 20, 2025, President Trump signed Executive Order 14172 directing the interior secretary to adopt the name Gulf of America, specifying an area of the U.S. continental shelf "extending to the seaward boundary with Mexico and Cuba."
-The U.S. Interior Department confirmed that US federal agencies would use the name Gulf of America from January 24, 2025.
+The U.S. Interior Department confirmed that U.S. federal agencies would use the name Gulf of America from January 24, 2025.
 As an executive order, this does not compel the use of the new name by non-federal agencies, private companies, or foreign entities.
 Trump declared February 9, 2025, to be "Gulf of America Day".